rytilahti/python-miio/README.md

 # Installation

 Please make sure you have libffi and openssl headers installed, you can do this on Debian-based systems (like Rasperry Pi) with ```apt-get install libffi-dev libssl-dev```.
+Also do note that the setuptools version is too old for installing some requirements, so before trying to install this package you should update the setuptools with ```pip3 install -U setuptools```.

 The easiest way to install the package is to use pip: ```pip3 install python-mirobo``` .
 [Using virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) is recommended.